Medical questions & health advice by board certified doctors

-"Why do anal cancers spread so quickly?
+"Why do anal cancers spread so quickly?"

 My husband has it and it is spreading fast.
 Is this typical?
 We're trying to contain it and get him better.

 If your doctor has taken a biopsy of it, he will need to know if it is high grade poorly differentiated (spreads faster) or low grade well differentiated (spreads slower).
 The short answer is that everyone's anal cancer spreads at a different rate.
 Compared to some others, it is typically a slower growing cancer, especially if it is of the adenocarcinoma variety, but it is too individualized to make a blanket statement like that.
 Unfortunately you say that in your husband's case, his cancer is one that is rapidly growing.
 While about 90% of anal cancers are locally contained on presentation, some can be metastatic.
 The standard treatment for these cancers depends on where exactly it is.
 If the cancer is around the anus but not into the anal canal, then the surgical option of wide local excision is the treatment of choice if your doctor thinks they can get all of it.
 If it involves the anus and canal, then chemoradiation therapy is the treatment of choice using the Nigro Protocol of local radiation, 5-FU, mitomycin.
 Anal cancers tend to respond fairly well to this treatment without the need for more invasive surgery, however sometimes the cancer will fail to respond fully or will recur, in which case further surgical intervention will be required.
 I would ask your oncologist for more details about your husband's cancer (e.g. what stage and grade it is, what the pathology showed, what will be required for metastatic workup) so that you can decide together what the best course of initial action should be.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.